 A digitally excluded taxpayer can contact HMRC by calling 0300 200 3300 to ask for a paper return (form reference PPDCGT), which they can then ask the agent to complete.

 Alternatively, an agent can request a paper return on behalf of a digitally excluded individual via the agent line.
-It is not possible to download a form – the agent must ring up for it.
+It is not possible to download a paper return form – the agent must ring up for it.
 The ATT - and others - have asked HMRC multiple times for an online method of accessing paper forms but HMRC are not currently able to provide this.
 We are continuing to pursue this and intend to write a formal letter shortly.

 If a paper return is needed, it makes sense to request it as soon as possible in the process.
 Taxpayers or their agents can request the form in advance of a sale.

 In the early months of the system in 2020 we received a number of reports that helpline staff did not always understand what was required, with the result that SA108 pages were issued to the client or agent instead of the required PPDCGT form.
 We raised concerns about this with HMRC, who issued further guidance to helpline staff and as far as we are aware, this issue has now been resolved.
 Please let us know if you have problems accessing the correct paper forms.